CONTENTSTART

 Sand 3D printing is a binder jet additive manufacturing process that creates three-dimensional sand structures by selectively binding sand particles using liquid binding agents.
 Also known as 3D sandcasting or digital castings, sand binder jetting is a digital manufacturing technology that builds sand molds and cores layer-by-layer directly from CAD files, eliminating the need for traditional pattern making and tooling like coreboxes.

-Sand 3D printing utilizes binder jetting technology, where a printhead deposits liquid binder onto thin layers of powder material – in this case sand, although the process is also used to produce metal, ceramic, and composite parts.
+Sand 3D printing utilizes binder jetting technology, where a printhead deposits liquid binder onto thin layers of powder material – in this case, sand, although the process is also used to produce metal, ceramic, and composite parts.

 The process begins with spreading a uniform layer of sand, typically 0.5 mm (500 μm) or smaller, across the print bed.
 A precision printhead then selectively deposits binder material in patterns corresponding to each cross-section of the digital model.
 After each layer is completed, the build platform lowers, and a new layer of sand is spread on top.
 This process continues until the entire part is built.